 A Nanny Background Check Is Not Enough.
 7 Crucial Mistakes Not to Make;

 "She just seemed like such a nice person.
-We couldn't believe what we saw on the
+We couldn't believe what we saw on the nanny cam."

 "I thought a nanny background check would pick up all past wrong-doings, but it doesn't.
 That was a real wake-up call."

 It's hard not to trust your gut instincts, but when you're hiring a nanny, the safety of your children is at stake.

 When you hire a new nanny to care for your family, one important step is to do a nanny background check.
 We offer nanny background check services that are robust, yet still affordable.
 But doing a nanny background check isn't enough